youngmonkeys/ezyfox-server/README.md

 # Synopsis

 Ezyfox server is a socket server.
 It supports both tcp socket and websocket.
-It also provides manipulation beans, auto bingding, auto implementation and more utilities.
+It also provides manipulation beans, auto binding, auto implementation and more utilities.

 # Code Example